xgschwi/CS3540_Yahtzee/README.md

 The Game class has a private scorecard object, the `int play()` function to track the turns in the game and call functions to roll the dice and choose scores until 13 turns have been reached.

-In HighScores.h and .cpp
+In HighScores.h and .cpp:

-The HighScore class was implemented to track the top scores in arrays with the names and scores, and store them in a displaying leaderboard after the conclusion of each game.
+The HighScore class was implemented to track the top scores in arrays with the names and scores, and store them in a leaderboard to be displayed after the conclusion of each game.